 The Village Without Greed

-Drishti Rai & James Soderholm
+Drishti Rai & Dr. Soderholm

 We have been discussing the problem of greed and the way a certain unregenerate rapacity has been underneath most of human history...

-James Soderholm took his Ph.D. in British Literature from the University of Virginia.
+Dr. Soderholm took his Ph.D. in British Literature from the University of Virginia.
 Dr. Soderholm has published five books, including Platonic Occasions: Dialogues on Art, Literature and Culture (with Richard Begam, Stockholm University Press, 2015).
 He has recently published Prince Hamlet.
 He is working on a novella, an experimental work on aesthetics, and a book on hands.

 Cal Hewitt is researching his Ph.D. in Neutrino Physics.
 Sometimes, he gets distracted.